- Published: Thursday, 28 July 2016 16:05

 Degree apprenticeships require close collaboration between universities and business to co-create new talent solutions that meet the needs of both learners and employers.
 We have been speaking to member universities and businesses that are currently engaging with degree apprenticeships to better understand the challenges and benefits as well as the wider implications for employers’ talent acquisition and development programmes, and the consequences, intended or otherwise, for universities and their graduates.

-Listed below, we’ve gathered the latest research, case studies and opinion around this topic.
+Listed below, we’ve gathered the latest research, case studies and opinion around the topic of degree apprenticeships.
 If you would like to contribute please email email@example.com.

 Degree Apprenticeships – the facts